All the Ways: Background and release

-Meghan Trainor had been searching for a producer to create her upcoming third major-label studio album Treat Myself with, when she conduced the first session for it with songwriter Jacob Kasher Hindlin.
+Trainor had been searching for a producer to create her upcoming third major-label studio album Treat Myself with, when she conduced the first session for it with songwriter Jacob Kasher Hindlin.
 He suggested that they work with then-unknown producer Andrew Wells.
 Trainor, who was expecting the session to go "really bad or really awesome", ended up writing the song "Let You Be Right" with them, and knew Wells "was the one".
 The trio subsequently wrote "All the Ways", and Wells produced it.
 The latter ended up collaborating with Trainor on four songs for her second EP, The Love Train (2019), two of which were co-written by Hindlin.

 Trainor uploaded a 20-second sample of the song to Twitter on June 19, 2018.
 It was digitally released as a promotional single two days later.
 "All the Ways" was used in a 2018 Target marketing campaign.
 She delayed the August 2018-scheduled release of Treat Myself to January 25, 2019, because she wanted to add more songs to it, though it was not released on that date either.
 In February 2019, Trainor announced the release of an EP called The Love Train, describing it as "something of an appetizer" to Treat Myself.
 Her reasoning was that her father told her there were "way too many love songs" on the album, which caused her to put them out as a separate project.

 "All the Ways" was serviced to hot adult contemporary radio as the lead single from the EP on February 11.
 Trainor stated in a January 2020 interview that Treat Myself will be an attempt to make a pop record that feels relevant in an era when hip-hop reigns, adding that she had written four albums worth of material trying to adapt to new trends in the music industry.
 She decided to include it as the 16th track on the Target deluxe edition of Treat Myself (2020).